How to play Min7 Arpeggios!

 Dm7 arpeggio, Dm shape

-When the Am7 and Dm7 shaped arpeggios are OK, continue around the cycle of 4th, just like you have with all previous exercises.
+When the Am7 and Dm7 arpeggios are OK, continue around the cycle of 4th, just like you have with all previous shapes.

 Vary the rhythm of the exercise for maximum effect.